Moira MacTaggert: X-Men: Deadly Genesis

 After the events of M-Day and upon the reawakening of Vulcan, significant portions of Moira's history with Xavier and the original X-Men are called into light.
-During the early years of Xavier's Academy, Moira founded and ran a secondary facility not far from the Xavier School, in which she had her own students—youths whom she took out of bad situations and adopted as her wards, training them in their abilities without the highly militant regimen of Charles' X-Men.
+During the early years of Xavier's Academy, Moira founded and ran a secondary facility not far from the Xavier School, in which she had her own students.
+When the original X-Men were captured by Krakoa, Moira's students—Vulcan, Petra, Darwin, and Sway—were sent to rescue them, but were apparently all killed, with Xavier suppressing all memory of their existence.